Alcoholism in rural Australia

-Alcohol in rural Australia is the most frequently used drug by residents living in all isolated, remote and rural regions in Australia.
+Alcohol is the most frequently used drug by residents living in all isolated, remote and rural regions in Australia.
 Alcohol consumption is particularly misused by individuals in these areas due to numerous factors distinctive of rural Australia.
 These factors consist of the reduced access to education and health care professionals with alcohol treatment services, leading to higher rates of unemployment and economic disadvantage.
 These characteristics promote increased levels of disease, injury and death as a result of the high alcohol-related harms that are substantial in rural communities across Australia.

 Consumption

-The Australian Institute of Health and Welfare (AIHW) states that 80% of Australians regularly consume alcohol.
+The Australian Institute of Health and Welfare states that 80% of Australians regularly consume alcohol.
 In Australia, a third of the population live in remote and rural areas, where a proportion of these adults engage in risk-taking behaviours such as excessive alcohol misuse which is significantly higher than in major cities of Australia.
 In 2010, the National Drug Strategy Household Survey (NDSHS) reported 78% of regional Australia is consuming alcoholic beverages at extremely high-risk levels in which are harmful for life.
 Unlike in major cities, only 19% of people are drinking alcohol at these life harming levels.

 The 2011 Australian Burden of Disease Study noted adults in rural and isolated regions are 1.4 times more probable to surpass the recommended amount of consuming alcohol in Australia, contrasting to adults living in major Australian cities.
 The study also found that alcohol use in rural Australia significantly contributes to the overall Australian disease burden by 5.1%.
 This is because alcohol consumption in Australia is correlated with pleasure and celebration, but in remote regions there's a limited variety of venues to socialise at, allowing for residents to engage in excessive drinking.
 Men and young adults residing in rural communities are particularly liable to consume alcohol at high-risk levels due to them experiencing boredom at a higher rate, leading them to excessively drink.

+The prevalence of drought in Australia and the pressure of rising farm debt drives many farmers to drink as a form of self-medication.